Bryan W. Simon

-Bryan.
-W. Simon, is a stage and film director, and writer.
+Bryan W. Simon is a stage, film director and writer from Waukegan, Illinois.
+He directed his first professional stage play at 17, the regional tour of a children's show entitled Jack and The Wishing Beans, for the Roundtree Players.

 Early life

-Simon grew up in Waukegan, Illinois and attended Waukegan High School, College of Lake County, and went on to attend the University of Wisconsin–Milwaukee, where he graduated with a B.A. in political science.
-His father, Shadie Simon, was a high school English teacher, a writer, and a scriptwriter for Coronet Films in Chicago, and was an educational film producer.
-His mother, Denise Pautz Simon, was a former schoolteacher and a homemaker.
+Simon grew up in Waukegan, Illinois and attended Waukegan High School, the College of Lake County, and went on to attend the University of Wisconsin–Milwaukee, where he graduated with a B.A. in political science.
+His father, Shadie Simon, was a high school English teacher, writer, educational film producer, and scriptwriter for Coronet Films in Chicago.
+His mother, Denise Pautz Simon, was a former schoolteacher and homemaker.
 At a young age, Simon became interested in photography and film, buying a Super 8 camera and making short films.

 Career

 Stage

-Simon directed his first professional stage play at age 17, the regional tour of a children’s show entitled Jack and The Wishing Beans for the Roundtree Players.
-At age 29 Simon founded the Chicago area Stage Two Theatre Company in 1985.
-Stage Two under the artistic direction of Simon held a quiet national status recognized on both coasts for taking risks having staged 36 World and Midwest premieres.
+Simon directed his first professional stage play at 17, the regional tour of a children's show entitled Jack and The Wishing Beans, for the Roundtree Players.
+At 29, Simon founded the Chicago area Stage Two Theatre Company in 1985.
+Stage Two under the artistic direction of Simon held a quiet national status recognized on both coasts for taking risks, having staged 36 global and Midwest premieres.
 The troupe specialized in debuting works of new playwrights.
 Simon's goal for Stage Two was to stimulate thought and arouse the imagination.